 The Port of Vancouver is a public agency that complies with specific laws defined in the Revised Code of Washington (RCW).
 The port’s contracts department is responsible for all purchases made on behalf of the Port of Vancouver and procurement procedures have been developed to provide a fair and user-friendly process for all contracting and purchasing business needs.

 When you register as a potential vendor, consultant or contractor on the eBid website you become eligible to receive automatic e-mail notifications of business opportunities that match your company’s area of expertise.
 E-mail notices will be sent as opportunities are posted to the port’s eBid website.
-You can then review the opportunity and, in most cases, immediately download the solicitation documents.
+You can review opportunities and access solicitation documents.

 To register your business, please visit the port’s eBid website to set up an account.eBid website